tihendri/Matcha_-1/README.md

 5. Start the projects NodeJs server by navigating to the projects folder in the terminal and typing npm start.

-6. Now that the server is running we need to create the database create the database by running http://localhost:8014/createDatabase in your browsers search bar.
+6. Create the database by running http://localhost:8014/createDatabase in your browsers search bar.

 7. To create the database tables run http://localhost:8014/createTable in your browsers search bar.